 Dr. Marla Perez Lugo is an environmental sociologist and professor at the Department of Social Sciences, University of Puerto Rico Mayaguez Campus.
 Her areas of interest are energy governance, environmental justice, vulnerability to natural hazards and the science of team science.
 Her research has been published in professional journals such as Sociological Inquiry, The Professional Geographer and Organizations and the Environment.
 Also, her extensive applied research work has impacted various local government agencies as well as the federal government through workshop design, membership in the EPA's National Advisory Committee and the National Institute for Environmental Health and Sciences Council, and testimony offered in Congress.
 Dr. Perez Lugo is a co-founder of the University of Puerto Rico's National Institute for Energy and Island Sustainability and The RISE Network.
 Former Senior Fellow at the National Council for Science and the Environment, she is now serving as a Senior Research Fellow at Northeastern University's Global Resilience Institute and Hubert Humphrey Distinguished Visiting Professor at Macalester College.

-Lester Spence, Professor of Political Science and Africana Studies, an award winning scholar, author, and teacher, has published two books (Stare in the Darkness: Hip-hop and the Limits of Black Politics, winner of the 2012 W. E. B. Du Bois Distinguished Book Award, and Knocking the Hustle: Against the Neoliberal Turn in Black Politics, winner of both the Baltimore City Paper and Baltimore Magazine 2016 Best Nonfiction Book Awards and was named to The Atlantic’s 2016 “Best Books We Missed” list), one co-edited journal, over a dozen academic articles and several dozen essays and think pieces in a range of publications including The American Journal of Political Science, Political Research Quarterly, The New York Times, Jacobin, Salon, and The Boston Review.
+Lester Spence, Professor of Political Science and Africana Studies at Johns Hopkins University, an award winning scholar, author, and teacher, has published two books (Stare in the Darkness: Hip-hop and the Limits of Black Politics, winner of the 2012 W. E. B. Du Bois Distinguished Book Award, and Knocking the Hustle: Against the Neoliberal Turn in Black Politics, winner of both the Baltimore City Paper and Baltimore Magazine 2016 Best Nonfiction Book Awards and was named to The Atlantic’s 2016 “Best Books We Missed” list), one co-edited journal, over a dozen academic articles and several dozen essays and think pieces in a range of publications including The American Journal of Political Science, Political Research Quarterly, The New York Times, Jacobin, Salon, and The Boston Review.
 He is currently at work on two book-length projects examining the contemporary AIDS crisis in black communities, and the growing role of police in major American cities.